herrera-ignacio/cybersecurity-handbook/vulnerabilities/mime-sniffing/README.md

 Even if the server sets `Content-Type` response header as `text/plain`, a browser may MIME Sniff the response and parse the text file content as JavaScript.
 CSP will not mitigate an attack in this case because `example.com` is a whitelisted domain.

-In the above scenarios, if the developer deploy the `XCTO` header and specify the correct value of the `Content-Type` resposne header, XSS attack will be mitigated.
+In the above scenarios, if the developer deploy the `X-Content-Type-Options` header and specify the correct value of the `Content-Type` response header, XSS attack will be mitigated.

 ## What Should Developers Do?